Leonas/funlife-server/public/src/core/ui/README.md

 <script>$.ui.addContentDiv("newdiv","This is some new html");
 ```

-* To navigate to a a page transition via javascript, you can call the function loadContent(_id_,clearHistory,goBackInHistory,transition)
+* To navigate to a a page transition via javascript, you can call the function loadContent(_id_,clear_history,goBackInHistory,transition)

 ``` js
 <scritp>$.ui.loadContent("my_id",false,false,"pop");</script>